Viewmorphic-AI/PyAutoGUI/README.md

 ```
 Open the Gemini CLI settings file.
 The location is ~/.gemini/settings.json (where ~ is your home directory).
 Add the following to the mcpServers object in your settings.json file:
-Add the filepath of pyautogui-mcp.py in <filepath>
+Add the filepath of pyautogui-mcp.py.
 ```bash
 {
   "mcpServers": {